 If nothing else, it might give Stella something to think about, too.~

-Hypnosis Branch: Induction
+Hypnosis Branch: Psychology

 Psychology T1: Cold Reading.
 Your ability to understand the psyche of others is greatly increased.
 Within a relatively short period of time, you learn their general demeanor and personality; with at least an hour, you may learn details of their life they unwittingly revealed to you through your manipulations (in the manner of ‘psychics’ and other illusionists).